Grammar. 12.05.2025

 • He might not have seen your message.

 Now you will be able to better understand and use modals of probability in English.
-Practice with the exercises below to reinforce your knowledge.
+Practice with the exercise below to reinforce your knowledge.

 1. He (must/might/can't) be the new teacher.